rangersprotocolcode/go-rangers/README.md

 ./rocket-node miner --config rp.ini --env production
 ```

+# 3 Start mining
+RocketProtocol has two roles: proposer and validator.
+You have to apply one of the two roles.

+Please contact us if you want to know the apply process

-# 3 Build your own testnet
+# 4 Build your own testnet locally

 Check our MVP documents: [MVP documents](http://git.tuntunhz.com/tequila/rockectmvp)